Academic Requirements and Regulations

 Academic Dismissal Appeal Procedure

-Students who are academically dismissed may file an academic appeal with the Academic Appeals Committee through the Advising and Career Development Center (ACDC).
-The Academic Appeals Committee may dismiss the student from WKU or allow the student continued enrollment under probationary status with conditions for the following term.
-A student academically dismissed from the University by the Academic Appeals Committee may appeal the decision to the Executive Appeals Committee.
-If the Executive Appeals Committee approves an appeal, the student will be permitted to enroll for an additional semester on probationary status with conditions determined by the Executive Appeals Committee at the time of approval.
+Students who are academically dismissed may file an Academic Appeal with the Academic Appeals Committee through the Advising and Career Development Center (ACDC).
+The Academic Appeals Committee may approve or deny the student for continued enrollment under probationary status with conditions for the following semester.
+A student whose written Academic Appeal is denied by the Academic Appeals Committee may appeal the decision to the Executive Appeals Committee.
+The Executive Appeals Committee may approve or deny the student for continued enrollment under probationary status with conditions for the following semester.
 Detailed operational procedures followed by the Academic Appeals Committee may be obtained from the ACDC located in the Downing Student Union 2141.

-Students who are either academically dismissed or who voluntarily withdraw due to academic deficiencies are eligible to apply for readmission after one calendar year of absence from WKU.
+Students who are academically dismissed are eligible to apply for readmission after one calendar year of absence from WKU.
 Readmission will be determined according to WKU admission standards at the time of application for readmission.
 Applications for readmission are to be filed with the Office of Admissions by published deadlines.

 Student Rights and Responsibilities